dy/draggy/README.md

 # Draggy

 A very simple draggable behavior provider.
-Just makes any element draggable.
+Just makes any element draggable, as jQuery UI, but without jQuery.
 Can be used within web-components.